aimug-org/alc-docs/llm.md

 - Events page is current with December 19th meeting information
 - New Getting Started page provides clear onboarding path for new members
 - All navigation properly points to new Getting Started page
+- Cloudflare is still getting an error on depoy

 ### Fixes Made
 - Fixed broken link in getting-started.md: Changed `/docs/category/tutorials` to `/docs` to resolve build error